 Exponent anticipates paying quarterly dividends each year in March, June, September and December.
 Future declarations of quarterly dividends and the establishment of future record and payment dates are subject to the final determination of Exponent's Board of Directors.

-"During 2013, we generated more than $61 million in cash from operations and closed the year with $156 million in cash and short-term investments," commented Dr. Paul Johnston, President and CEO.
+"During 2014, we generated $48 million in cash from operations and closed the year with $154 million in cash and short-term investments," commented Dr. Paul Johnston, President and CEO.
 "Given our strong cash flow and balance sheet, we have made a significant increase in the dividend and continue to believe that a combination of stock repurchases and dividends will return value to shareholders."

 This news release contains, and incorporates by reference, certain "forward-looking" statements (as such term is defined in the Private Securities Litigation Reform Act of 1995, and the rules promulgated pursuant to the Securities Act of 1933, as amended, and the Securities Exchange Act of 1934, as amended thereto under) that are based on the beliefs of the Company's management, as well as assumptions made by and information currently available to the Company's management.
 Such forward-looking statements are subject to the safe harbor created by the Private Securities Litigation Reform Act of 1995.
 When used in this document and in the documents incorporated herein by reference, the words "anticipate," "believe," "estimate," "expect" and similar expressions, as they relate to the Company or its management, identify such forward-looking statements.
 Such statements reflect the current views of the Company or its management with respect to future events and are subject to certain risks, uncertainties and assumptions.
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, the Company's actual results, performance, or achievements could differ materially from those expressed in, or implied by, any such forward-looking statements.
 Factors that could cause or contribute to such material differences include the possibility that the demand for our services may decline as a result of changes in general and industry specific economic conditions, the timing of engagements for our services, the effects of competitive services and pricing, the absence of backlog related to our business, our ability to attract and retain key employees, the effect of tort reform and government regulation on our business, and liabilities resulting from claims made against us.
 Additional risks and uncertainties are discussed in our Annual Report on Form 10-K under the heading "Risk Factors" and elsewhere in the report.
 The inclusion of such forward-looking information should not be regarded as a representation by the Company or any other person that the future events, plans, or expectations contemplated by the Company will be achieved.
 The Company undertakes no obligation to release publicly any updates or revisions to any such forward-looking statements.